 Chapter service includes, among other opportunities: attendance at weekly meetings, voluntary participation in chapter events and projects, and voluntarily representing the chapter at charitable and non-profit community events and projects (such as "Habitat for Humanity" and "Special Olympics," etc.), assisting with membership recruitment, fundraising, and serving as an officer or committee chair.

 You are invited to apply to PTK upon meeting each of the membership requirements for permanent OR provisional status, completing the appropriate application, and remitting your membership dues.
 When your application is accepted, we'll give you a chapter t-shirt.
 Be sure to ask for it when you turn in your application.

 Provisional (chapter level only) membership may be available to you.

 Please contact the advisor for the application and sponsorship forms.

 May I apply online?

 Yes!
 Students who are offered membership by the national PTK organization will complete their application and make their full membership fee payment online (currently $120.00).
 Those whose memberships began at the provisional level should use a paper application and deduct their previously paid chapter dues.

 I can't afford the dues.
 Is there another payment option available to me?

-PTK dues may be paid through EOPS, Guardian Scholars, or CalWORKS.
+PTK dues may be paid through EOPS and Guardian Scholars.
 Students enrolled in those programs should submit a paper application with their OCC unofficial transcript to the Honors Office in order to be approved.
 We will take care of billing the Program for your dues.